getodk/briefcase/docs/how-to-release.md

 ### Releasing a beta version

 - The process is basically the same as with normal version with some small differences:
-  - We suffix the version number with `-beta.N`, replacing `N` with the number of the beta, starting with `0`
+  - We append the version number with `-beta.N`, replacing `N` with the number of the beta, starting with `0`
-  - We check the `This is a pre-release` checkbox to avoid going to it with the link https://github.com/opendatakit/briefcase/releases/latest
+  - We check the `This is a pre-release` checkbox to avoid it being linked from https://github.com/opendatakit/briefcase/releases/latest

 ## Post-release considerations